Authors’ Guidelines

 Instructions for Original/ Research Article

-ABSTRACT - word limit-250 excluding keywords.
+ABSTRACT - word limit-300 excluding keywords.

-Structured as: Introduction; Objective; Materials and Method; Result; Conclusion.
+Structured as: Introduction; Objective; Methodology; Result; Conclusion.

 Keywords: Three to six keywords (MeSH terms check at https://meshb.nlm.nih.gov/search) arranged alphabetically separated by semicolons and ending with a full stop.
 Only the first letter of the first keyword upper case, rest lower case.
 No abbreviations.